Brown Sugar Chicken cooked until crispy with the most delicious lemon and brown sugar crust. Trust me, these are amazing.

 - Lightly buttered or oiled high-fiber, wide egg noodles go great with this chicken and then just add a veggie.

-- Roasted Brussels sprouts, broccoli, cauliflower, green beans...well you get the picture.
+- Brussels sprouts, broccoli, cauliflower, green beans... well you get the picture.
 Basically, any roasted veggie goes great with this chicken.

 - Make a big salad that can be shared by everyone at the table.